lgatto/lgatto.github.io/_drafts/cpu-spat-prot-2015.md

 population.
 One example from
 [Christoforou et al. (2016)](http://www.nature.com/ncomms/2016/160112/ncomms9992/full/ncomms9992.html) is the Tfe3 transcription factor (Q64092-4), a modulator of the exit of ES cells from pluripotency.
-As show on the figure below, we infer a mixed localisation between the cytoplasm and nucleus from its position on the PCA plot.
+As shown on the figure below, we infer a mixed localisation between the cytoplasm and nucleus from its position on the PCA plot.
 This mixed localisation is consistent with immunocytochemistry data in ES cells.
 In the pluripotent state, Tfe3